-- 8.1 Historically across Craven and the wider District, broadband access has varied significantly, however infrastructure across the county as a whole has been improved significantly in the past few years through the Superfast North Yorkshire project. - 8.7 Superfast North Yorkshire (SFNY) is the name given to the project bringing Superfast Broadband to North Yorkshire.
+- 8.1 Historically across Craven and the wider District, broadband access has varied significantly, however infrastructure across the county as a whole has been improved significantly in the past few years through the Superfast North Yorkshire project. - 8.2 Superfast North Yorkshire (SFNY) is the name given to the project bringing Superfast Broadband to North Yorkshire.
 The project is built around a partnership between North Yorkshire County Council and BT to deliver fibre based broadband to North Yorkshire but also brings together other initiatives by North Yorkshire County Council to address rural areas where the fibre-based coverage is not available.
 The SFNY project is managed on behalf of NYCC by NYnet.
-NYnet is financed by a mixture of funds from Central Government (via Broadband Delivery UK BDUK), NYCC and the European Union. - 8.8 Phase 1 of the project is now complete and the rollout of Phase 2 will see over 90% of premises in North Yorkshire having access to superfast broadband.
+NYnet is financed by a mixture of funds from Central Government (via Broadband Delivery UK BDUK), NYCC and the European Union. - 8.3 Phase 1 of the project is now complete and the rollout of Phase 2 will see over 90% of premises in North Yorkshire having access to superfast broadband. - 8.4 Broadband for the Rural North (B4RN) is another initiative that provides fibre optic broadband to parts of Craven and high speed connections in the north and west of the plan area.